dianapatrong/DE101_SQL_Assignment/Exercises/Exercise4/README.md

-## ✏️ Exercise 4: Create the normalized data model from the existing tables
+## ✏️ Exercise 4: Create the normalized data model from the original schema
 In this exercise you are going to use the tables that you loaded in Exercise 1 to create the normalized model solution given by the teacher.

 1. Create the DDL's for the normalized tables
 2. Create a new database called **olist_normalized**
 3. Create the statements to load the data, follow the business logic below for de-duplication

-This time the constraint check is going to be performed as we are going to omit records that do not match from our child table to our parent table, so please make sure you have set  `SET FOREIGN_KEY_CHECKS=0;`

 ### Business rules: